badlogic/basis-template/README.md

 The macro declaration (and definition) itself does not emit anything.
 However, when we call the macro like a function, the text and code spans in its body will be evaluated and emitted according to the arguments provided.

 When a macro is called, it gets its own context.
-This context only contains the arguments.
+This context only contains the arguments and any included macros (see the section on includes below).
 Accessing the context of the enclosing template is not possible.
-This might change in the future.

 Macros need to be defined at the top-level of a template (so, not inside other macros, control statements, etc.).

-> **Note**: Macros cannot currently return a value to be used in an expression.
-A macro will always return `null` semantically.
-This might change in the future.
+Macros cannot optionally return a value.
+See the section on return statements below.
+A macro without an explicit return statement will always return `null` semantically.

 ## Control flow
 The templating language comes with 3 basic control flow statements.